bmink/esp_rotary/README.md

 applied to the increments / decrements
 * Callers receive turn and switch events via a queue *and* also can read count value and switch status at any time
-* Switch implements software debounce
+* Switch has software debounce

 ## Using the driver